Updated: Jun 8

 Hope you have enjoyed such property analysis thus far.
 I will be constantly adding in new insights from my data analysis or research in the blog.

-Moving forward, updated content on certain articles of this blog (eg. this article, Singapore Private Condominium Guide, Singapore Private Condominium Interactive Map and Trend Investing Model) together with any future privileged content will be provided to patrons for a minimal fee (https://www.patreon.com/datascienceinvestor).
+Moving forward, updated content on certain articles of this blog (eg. Singapore Private Condominium Guide, Singapore Private Condominium Interactive Map and Trend Investing Model) together with any future privileged content will be provided to patrons for a minimal fee (https://www.patreon.com/datascienceinvestor).

 If you are already a registered member of the site by now, you are automatically eligible for the "Early Birds Tier" on my patreon site.
 The patrons limit in this tier will not be applicable to you even if it's fully filled.
 Just drop me a message if the tier is already fully filled and I will still honour the Early Birds Discount for you!